jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/bfgsdk/unity/integrate-unitysdk.md

 3. In Unity, open the **BFG > Build Settings** dialog.
 4. Under **iOS Settings**, set the file path for **bfg_config.json File Path**.

-To learn about the settings and configuration options in the BFG SDK config file, go to the iOS section of [Configure the BFG SDK](./configure-unitysdk#ios).
+To learn about the settings and configuration options in the BFG SDK config file, see [Configure the BFG SDK](./configure-unitysdk).
 </details>

 <details>